University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 ## 3.4 Run snippy over all samples

 You now need to run `snippy` over the remaining samples using the below.
 You need to create a script called snippy.sh and copy the contents below into it and complete the # Run snippy over the samples section of the script.
-Then save and run.
+Then save and run the script.
 You learnt how to do this in previous practicals.
 Please let us know if you need help :)

 This will take ~30 minutes to finish